-28.6.4 Excitation energy of nuclear residuals
+29.6.4 Excitation energy of nuclear residuals

-According to the approach presented above, the excitation energy of a nuclear residual has to be determined before the simulation of particle production.
-It seems natural to assume that this excitation energy is connected with the multiplicity of ejected nuclear nucleons, both the participating ones and those involved in the reggeon cascading.
-Without the involved nucleons, the excitation energy would be proportional to the multiplicity of the participating nucleons as calculated in the Glauber approach.
-Such approach was followed in the paper [35], where proton-nucleus interactions at intermediate energies were analyzed.
+According to the materials presented above, excitation energy of a nuclear residual has to be determined before a simulation of particle production.
+It seems natural to assume that the energy is connected with a multiplicity of ejected nuclear nucleons, as participating ones, as well as ones involved in the reggeon cascading.
+Without the involved nucleons, the energy will be proportional to a multiplicity of participating nucleons calculated in the Glauber approach.
+Such approach was used in the paper [35] where proton-nucleus interactions at intermediate energies were analyzed.
 There the multiplicity of the nucleons was calculated in the Glauber approach.
-It was also assumed that each recoil of the participating nucleons contributes to the excitation energy with a value sampled from the following distribution:
+It was assumed also that each recoil participating nucleon gives an yield in the excitation energy distributed according to the law:

-$$dW(E) = \frac{1}{\langle E \rangle} e^{-E/\langle E \rangle} dE \tag{28.86}$$
+$$dW(E) = \frac{1}{\langle E \rangle} e^{-E/\langle E \rangle} dE. \tag{29.29}$$

-The sum of these contributions determines the residual excitation energy.
-The authors of the paper [35] considered both absorptions and ejections of the nucleons, and took into account the effect of decreasing projectile energy during the interactions.
+Sum of the yields determines the residual excitation energy.
+The authors of the paper [35] considered absorptions and ejections of the nucleons, and decreasing projectile energy during interactions.
 They obtained a good agreement of their calculations with experimental data on neutron production as a function of the residual excitation energy.

-Extending this approach, we assume, as a first step, that each participating or involved nucleon adds 100 MeV to the nuclear residual excitation energy.
-The excited residual is then fragmented by using the Generalized Evaporation Model (GEM) [36].
+Extending the approach [35], we assume, as a first step, that each participating or involved nucleon adds 100 MeV to the nuclear residual excitation energy.
+The excited residual is fragmenting using the Generalized Evaporation Model (GEM) [36].